devtron-labs/devtron/developers-guide/coding-conventions.md

 For example, a package .../a/b/c/internal/d/e/f can be imported only by code in the directory tree rooted at .../a/b/c.
 It cannot be imported by code in .../a/b/g or in any other repository.
 ```
-* Currently, many repositories are stored in this directory.
-We aim to phase out them from this location.

 ### `/pkg`

 * Library code that's ok to use by external applications is placed in this directory.
 Other projects will import these libraries expecting them to work.
-The /pkg directory is still a good way to explicitly communicate that the code in that directory is safe for use by others.
+This directory is a good way to explicitly communicate that the code in that directory is safe for use by others.

+Current implementation -
+*  Services and Repositories are placed in this directory.

+Aim -

-* We keep our services and repositories in this directory.
-But we can generalise the use of this directory to follow the previous point.
+* We need to continue the current structure along with generalising the use of this directory to follow the first most point of this directory's description.
+* Objects used in the code must be preferably kept in `bean.go`.

-### `/vendor`
+### `/vendor` (non-editable)

 Application dependencies (managed by [`Go Modules`](https://github.com/golang/go/wiki/Modules) dependency management).
 The `go mod vendor` command will create the `/vendor` directory for you if not present.